Skip to main content

 5. Expand a library to view the detected vulnerabilities.

 6. To view information about the library, select View library details.
-The Library Details tab provides useful information about the library, such as the library usage, the latest version available, the known safe version, whether it has vulnerable methods, and links to more information.
+The Library Details tab provides useful information about the library, such as the usage, the latest version available, the known safe version, whether it has vulnerable methods, and links to more information.

 7. To view information about a vulnerability, select it.
 The Vulnerability Details window shows the CVSS score, the affected libraries in your project, a link for additional information in the Veracode Vulnerability Database, and the recommended fix.